 - Send out personalized invitations and select, target.
 Elevator pitch to take care of.

-- Maintain your profile regularly.
+- Update your profile regularly.

-- Include links to Twitter account.
+- Including links to Twitter account could be an asset.